avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

 ---

 My profession is a computer scientist and inventor.
 I have a long and successful track record inventing and implementing [algorithms][algorithm] in a wide range of application domains such as automotive, pay TV, [VLSI]&nbsp;[CPU] design, shop floor production control, [bioinformatics], accessibility, and telecommunications.
 I am hired to solve challenging and interesting problems that have greatly benefited my employers and clients.
 A common technique that I use is developing [DSLs][DSL] (Domain-Specific Language) and their associated [compilers][compiler].
-And I have unique expertise in the field of cybersecurity related to anti-[reverse engineering], aka [obfuscation].
+And I have unique expertise in the subspeciality of cybersecurity related to anti-[reverse engineering], aka [obfuscation].

 I invent software [algorithms][algorithm].
 Typically for all my inventions I must implement a working POC (Proof Of Concept), and often I also implement a MVP (Minimum Viable Product).
 I am a "hands-on" technology expert who comfortably "swims" from the highest conceptual level down to the lowest level of "bits and bytes".